kianerfaan/personal-website/README.md

 ## License

-This website's code is open source.
+This website's code is MIT.

 ## Contributions